-Whether you decide to go on your own or with a group of friends, a boyfriend, or family, at the Cenote Cristalino fun is guaranteed but also relax and peace.
+Whether you decide to go on your own or with a group of friends, a boyfriend, or family, at the Cenote Cristalino fun is guaranteed but also relaxation and peace.

-Insider tip: as always I recommend to avoid Saturday and Sundays if you want to enjoy some alone time.
-Or with less people at least.
+Insider tip: as always I recommend avoiding Saturday and Sundays if you want to enjoy some alone time.
+Or with fewer people at least.

 The Cenote Cristalino is not very big so space is limited.
 Just saying.

 The Cenote Cristalino is located on the Carretera Federal, the main road that runs along the Riviera Maya coastline from Playa del Carmen to Tulum (see the picture of Map), right beside the Cenote Azul.

 You cannot miss it as there is a huge sign on the side of the road.
 See the map below.

 What you can’t see on the map is that there are actually two entrances one that is on the same road to Kantun chi park and the other on the opposite side closer to the Cenote Azul.